flyingrhinonz/nccm/README.md

     of connecting to your devices?
 * Prefer to work from the command line, don't have a GUI, or simply prefer to work more efficiently?
+* Need a simple tool to do its job reliably and securely without unnecessary features to slow you down?
 * If you answered 'yes' to any of the above - nccm is for YOU!